sabeydeedaya/docs/src/pages/web/journeys.md

 ### Add the Branch Web SDK to your site

 Add the following code somewhere inside the `<head></head>` tags on your website.
+We recommend loading the SDK as early as possible for optimal Journeys performance.
 More information about this SDK can be found in the [Github README](https://github.com/BranchMetrics/web-branch-deep-linking).

 ```html
 <script type="text/javascript">